ArduPilot/ardupilot_gazebo/README.md

 ## Troubleshooting

-For issues concerning installing and running Gazebo on your platform please consult the Gazebo Sim documentation for [troubleshooting frequent issues](https://gazebosim.org/docs/garden/troubleshooting#ubuntu).
+For issues concerning installing and running Gazebo on your platform please consult the Gazebo documentation for [troubleshooting frequent issues](https://gazebosim.org/docs/harmonic/troubleshooting#ubuntu).